Updated on 17th September 2024

 Why Should You Repay the ATO on Schedule?

-There are a few core reasons why paying the ATO any debt owed to them on schedule is a good idea for the longevity and success of your business.
+There are a few reasons why paying the ATO any debt owed to them on schedule is a good idea for the longevity and success of your business.

 1. Avoiding Interest Charges

 The unfortunate reality of ATO debt is that it accrues interest.
 Thus, the longer you take to repay your debt the more money you’ll have to pay and the amount compounds.
-The ATO’s general interest charge (GIC) is a percentage of the amount currently owned and is calculated daily.
-In other words, considering the effects of compounding, your debt can balloon considerably if it is not paid in a timely fashion.
+The ATO’s general interest charge (GIC) is a percentage of the amount currently owed and is calculated daily.
+It is not a percentage of just the original amount owed.

 2. Interest Exemptions

-Interestingly, some businesses can apply for an exemption from the GIC.
-The ATO has numerous criteria that they consider during application processes.
-We highly recommend that you do not rely on the possibility of an interest exemption when weighing the pros and cons of your ATO debt strategy, especially in light of the tax office’s announcements of tighter eligibility criteria and reduction in interest exemptions being handed out.
+While the ATO has numerous criteria for the application processes, we highly recommend that you do not rely on the possibility of an interest exemption when weighing the pros and cons of your ATO debt strategy.
+This is especially true in light of the tax office’s announcements of tighter eligibility criteria and a reduction in interest exemptions being handed out.

 3. Negative Impact on Credit

 As mentioned above, there can even be credit implications regarding your ATO debt.
-As of the legislative changes passed half a decade or so ago, reporting agencies can now be made aware of outstanding debt to the tax office.
-This can seriously impact your ability to borrow money or set up financial solutions for your business, especially if you haven’t even entered into a payment plan either.
+As per the legislative changes passed half a decade or so ago, reporting agencies can now be made aware of outstanding debt to the tax office.

 4. Access to Tax Refunds

 Many tax accountants and business advisors make the most of taxation laws and policies to maximise the amount of tax refunds, credit and deductions.
-If you owe the ATO money, those refunds will be reduced or completely recovered by the tax office to help pay off your debt.

 Dealing with ATO Debt